Opentracker and Scroll Bar

 So the idea is that God has given us a call, a mission, a course to fulfill.
 Satan will do his best to stop it.
 When he attacks and intimidates, we are to stand.
 It is plain that this is Paul's emphasis in Ephesians 6:11 and 13.
 We love an energetic church that advances the Kingdom of God so vigorously that it shakes the councils of hell, but we don't let principalities and powers set our agenda.
 We do the Lord's work and stand against every hint of spiritual opposition.

-Paul tells us to stand in this largely defensive war because we already occupy the high ground, which was won for us on a hill outside Jerusalem some 2000 years ago.
-The victory is ours, through our Lord Jesus Christ, but we are not home free.
+Paul tells us to stand in this largely defensive war because we already occupy the high ground that was won for us on a hill outside Jerusalem some 2000 years ago.
+The victory is ours through our Lord Jesus Christ but we are not home free.
 We have to hold on to what He has given us.
 And this is where the armour comes in.

 The question does arise as to why are believers are so opposed by the forces of evil.
 In a study of the spiritual warfare in Ephesians 6:10-20, Bob Deffinbaugh says,